binodluitel/api/README.md

 pulumi up --stack dev --config "api:kube-context=kubernetes-admin@kubernetes"
 ```

-Use the `--config` flag to specify the Kubernetes context to use for deployment.
+Use the `--config` flag and specify the Kubernetes context to use for deployment.

-The `kubernetes-admin@kubernetes` context in the above command deploying the application to the
+The `kubernetes-admin@kubernetes` default k8s context which is used in the above command is deploying the
-Kubernetes cluster running in raspberry pi configured using ansible script
+application to the Kubernetes cluster running in raspberry pi configured using ansible script
 @[binodluitel/rpi-ansible](https://github.com/binodluitel/rpi-ansible).

 ### Run using Docker